danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 ### Discussion history

-Firstly discussed in the same issue as Enforced Named Argument Form, it is currently moved to a separate issue: [KT-34895](https://youtrack.jetbrains.com/issue/KT-34895/Internal-and-external-name-for-a-parameter-aka-Argument-Label).
+Firstly discussed in the same issue as the Enforced Named Argument Form, it is currently moved to a separate issue: [KT-34895](https://youtrack.jetbrains.com/issue/KT-34895/Internal-and-external-name-for-a-parameter-aka-Argument-Label).

-At that point the idea is to allow developers to specify two names for an argument in their functions: external and internal.
-The external name acts as a use-site name, the one that is seen during the function call using the named form of arguments, and the internal acts as a parameter name, which is used in the body of a function.
+At that point, the idea is to allow developers to specify two names for an argument in their functions: external and internal.
+The external name acts as a use-site name, the one seen during the function call using the named form of arguments, and the internal acts as a parameter name, which is used in the body of a function.

-As one can see, the idea is being preserved in this work, with the external names being argument labels, and internal names being parameter names.
+As one can see, the idea is being preserved in this work, with the external names being argument labels and the internal names being parameter names.

-There were many further discussions both in the issue and in the posts at [Kotlin Discussions](discuss.kotlinlang.org) revolving around these features.
-Several findings and points from them will be present in this document.
+There were many further discussions on the issue, and some posts at [Kotlin Discussions](discuss.kotlinlang.org) revolve around these features.
+Several findings and points from them will be presented in this document.

 ### Possible benefits

-Adding a feature to a programming language, especially a big one, requires much work and can lead to significant changes and increased support and attention from the language development team, therefore it needs a proper motivation and requests from the language community, which is the case in this situation.
+Adding a feature to a programming language, especially a big one, requires much work and can lead to significant changes and increased support and attention from the language development team.
+Therefore, it needs proper motivation and requests from the language community, which is the case in this situation.

-Two common reasons between this feature and Enforcing of Named Argument Form are already described in the introduction document, even though we still can briefly mention them here:
+Two common reasons for this feature and the Enforcing of Named Argument Form are already described in the introduction document, even though we still can briefly mention them here:

-1. Introduction of argument labels can make the function calls look like sentences of natural language, which makes the code more self-documenting
+1. The introduction of argument labels can make the function calls look like sentences of natural language, which makes the code more self-documenting
-2. Changing APIs and libraries under development can benefit from argument labels, as with them one may be able to change the internal name of an argument without the need to change anything in the call sites.
+2. Changing APIs and libraries under development can benefit from argument labels, as with them, one may be able to change the internal name of an argument without the need to change anything in the call sites.

-More about these reasons can be read back in the introduction document, while here some more specific reasons will be described.
+More about these reasons can be read in the introduction document, while more specific reasons are described in the following parts.

 #### Different meanings for arguments inside and outside

-Sometimes the information that a developer needs to know about an argument differs from information that an end user needs to know.
-Not necessary that some information should be forgotten, but sometimes different sides need to have accents on different properties of the arguments.
+Sometimes, the information that a developer needs to know about an argument differs from that of an end user.
+It is not necessary that some information should be forgotten, but sometimes, different sides need to have accents on different properties of the arguments.

-One possible example of this situation can be found here, in the situation where it is quite difficult to come up with a meaningful name, that will reflect both sides of the value.
+One possible example of this situation can be found here, in the situation where it is difficult to come up with a meaningful name that will reflect both sides of the value.

 ```kotlin
 // Suppose we have a public API for requests